mihirobendre/coe352_project1/README.md

 ---

-## License
+## Credit
-This project is open-source under the MIT License.
+This project was made by Mihir Bendre, with the assistance of ChatGPT.